JDoYo/saveyourself/<SaveYourself>_Project Management.md

 * Made a script to go along with the presentaion.
 * Created a demo video of our app.
 * Practiced for the presentation.

+* A lot of decisons for our project were made through communication on GroupME